MissStrong/ICS4U/Unit 4/Note 06 - Graphics with JSwing.md

 The idea is that this is similar to how we would refer to cells in a table: The row number followed by column number, with Row 0 Column 0 representing the cell in the top-left corner.
 This is also similar to how we read in English: left to right, top to bottom.

 The coordinate (0, 0) is referred to as the **origin**.
-When programming, **the origin is always at the top-left corner**.
+When programming using this coordinate system, **the origin is at the top-left corner**.

 In math, the origin is at the center of the Cartesian plane.
 If we are only using the positive quadrant of the Cartesian plane, the origin is at the bottom-left corner.

 ### JSwing Components

 A frame can have many components on it.
-Here are some examples:
+Here are some examples of components:

 * Labels
 * Text Fields